M-o-a-T/moat-mqtt/docs/references/broker.rst

 Broker API
 ..........

-Typically, you create a :class:`~hbmqtt.broker.Broker` instance by way of ``async with`` :func:`~hbmqtt.broker.create_broker`\().
+Typically, you create a :class:`~distmqtt.broker.Broker` instance by way of ``async with`` :func:`~distmqtt.broker.create_broker`\().
 This context manager creates a taskgroup for the client's housekeeping tasks to run in.

-.. function:: hbmqtt.broker.create_broker
+.. function:: distmqtt.broker.create_broker

 If using an async context manager doesn't fit your code, you can pass your own taskgroup and explicitly start (and stop) the broker.
-However, the broker may leak some tasks, thus using :func:`~hbmqtt.broker.create_broker` is strongly recommended.
+However, the broker may leak some tasks, thus using :func:`~distmqtt.broker.create_broker` is strongly recommended.

-.. automodule:: hbmqtt.broker
+.. automodule:: distmqtt.broker

     .. autoclass:: Broker

 Broker configuration
 ....................

-`~hbmqtt.broker.create_broker` accepts a ``config`` parameter which allows to setup some behaviour and defaults settings.
+`~distmqtt.broker.create_broker` accepts a ``config`` parameter which allows to setup some behaviour and defaults settings.
 This argument must be a Python dictionary.
 For convenience, it is presented below as a YAML file [1]_.

 .. code-block:: yaml